-2-pole sensors are limited in range due to the polarization effects of the charged ions in the liquid at higher conductivity levels.
-Since 2-pole conductivity sensors have exposed metal electrodes they should only be used on clean, non-coating liquids.
+2 electrode sensors are limited in range due to the polarization effects of the charged ions in the liquid at higher conductivity levels.
+Since 2 electrode conductivity sensors have exposed metal electrodes they should only be used on clean, non-coating liquids.
 These sensors are also more vulnerable to corrosion and bubbles.

 The Hamilton Conducell UPW Sensor is best suited for applications such as purified water

-4-pole (4-electrode) conductivity sensors function in a much the same way as 2-pole sensors however they offer a much larger measurement range.
+4 electrode (4-pole) conductivity sensors function in a much the same way as 2 electrode sensors however they offer a much larger measurement range.
 This is accomplished by using a second pair of electrodes.
 This second pair of electrodes produce a known current which allows for measurement of the voltage drop across the electrodes.
 This fluctuating voltage drop is then used to compensate for polarization errors found in the two electrode design.

 Two of the four electrodes present on the Conducell 4US sensor can be seen in this photo

 Toroidal and electrodeless sensors are common names for inductive conductivity sensors.
 Embedded within the sensor are two insulated magnetic coils known as toroids.
 A fixed AC voltage is applied to the primary coil.
 The excitation of the primary coil generates a corresponding current flow within the surrounding liquid.
 The secondary coil reacts to the current flow and creates a magnetic field.
 The strength of the magnetic field directly corresponds with the conductivity of the liquid.
 The magnetic field from the second coil generates its own current flow which can then be measured as liquid conductivity.